cvet/fonline/README.md

 **Futher releases:**

-* Visual Studio Code extension *(see separate section below)*
 * Improve more unit tests and gain code coverage to at least 80%
 * C#/Mono scripting layer
 * DirectX rendering with Universal Windows Platform
 * Singleplayer mode
 * Particle system
 * Metal rendering for macOS/iOS

-### Roadmap for Visual Studio Code extension

-* Integrate mapper for editing .fomap
-* Integrate dialog editor for editing .fodlg
-* Integrate some property grid for protos editing
-* Integrate server
-* Integrate client
-* Improve viewers for supported graphic formats (frm, spr, png, fofrm and etc)
-* Add supporting of AngelScript language (highlight, auto-completion)
-* Improve debugging of code (core and scripting)
-* Improve debugging of game logic (like run game on this map with these scripts)
-* Integrate gui editor for editing .fogui
-* Add snippets for common tasks (like create map, create script, create proto)

 ### Todo list *(generated from source code)*